AntaresSimulatorTeam/antares-doc/docs/tutorials/reduce-simulation-time.md

 **Manage adequately the memory** ​

-- Number of time-series without refresh​
+- Number of time series without refresh​

 **Reduce the number of output files**​